-JA2015 also highlighted the need for more awareness on ensuring the proper availability of the Declarations of Conformity to MSAs.
+JA2015 also highlighted the need for more awareness on ensuring the proper availability of DOC to MSAs.

-Manufacturers need also to pay more attention to the design and testing of their products to ensure that they are in conformity with the safety standards.
+Furthermore, manufacturers need also to pay more attention to the design and testing of their products to ensure that they are in conformity with the safety standards.

-A significant number of suppliers were found that do not ensure that their equipment conforms to the requirements of the GPSD and the relevant safety standards at the time of its manufacture.
+A significant number of suppliers found that does not ensure that their equipment is conforming to the requirements of the GPSD and the relevant safety standards at the time of its manufacture.
 Likewise, the economic operators clearly need to pay much closer attention to the verification of test reports used as a basis for demonstrating conformity assessment and regulatory compliance.

-Based on the JA2015 results, combined with the risk analysis undertaken, the following conclusions were drawn:
+Based on the JA2015 results, combined with the risk analysis undertaken, the following points have been concluded:

-- The participating MSAs have improved their knowledge of the market; - The participants now better understand the technical requirements and testing of such products; - Overall, the sampling process was very effective, the inspectors were able to identify potentially non-compliant products in their sampling process; - An increasingly uniform approach was used to evaluate and follow up on test results; - Numerous risk assessments templates were developed for future use by all EU Member States; - In cases where the samples failed the laboratory testing according to the relevant standards but were not found dangerous according to the MSAs risk assessments, the products/samples were simply considered as being of poor quality; - Low, medium and high-risk non-compliance has been identified per product type and follow-up enforcement actions have been taken.
+- The participating MSAs have improved their knowledge of the market; - The participants now better understand the technical requirements and testing of such products; - Overall, the sampling process was very effective, the inspectors were able to identify potentially non-compliant products in their sampling process; - An increasingly uniform approach was used to evaluate and follow up on test results; - Numerous risk assessments templates were developed for future use by all EU Member States; - In cases where the samples failed the laboratory testing according to the relevant standards, but were not found dangerous according to the MSAs risk assessments, the products/samples were simply considered as being of poor quality; - Low, medium and high-risk non-compliances have been identified per product type and follow-up enforcement actions have been taken.